tweag/python-monorepo-example/content/blog/2021-04-15-arrows-through-a-different-lens.md

 PL.fromTraversal :: VL.Traversal s t a b -> Traversal s t a b
 ```

-For example, one can have task and apply it to a list of inputs:
+For example, one can have a task and apply it to a list of inputs:

 ```haskell
 PL.fromTraversal traverse :: Action a b -> Action [a] [b]